endeavouros-team/sandbox/driver-tips.md

 ## Intel_RST

-If your machine does not have Intel RST, you can disable the `vmd` kernel module by removing word **vmd** from the MODULES variable in file `/etc/mkinitcpio.conf`.<br>
+If your machine does not have Intel RST / Optane technology, you can disable the `vmd` kernel module by removing word **vmd** from the MODULES variable in file `/etc/mkinitcpio.conf`.<br>
-For example, change line
+To do so, change line
 ```
 MODULES=(vmd)
 ```